alphagov/magna-charta/README.md

 - iPhone, iPad
 - Chrome, Android 4.2

-By default, we disable the plugin and revert to standard tables for IE < 8.
+We disable the plugin and revert to standard tables for IE < 8.

 ## Contributing

-You're going to need Node, npm and Grunt (`npm install -g grunt`) to work on Magna Charta.
+You're going to need Node (V0.8+), npm and Grunt (`npm install -g grunt`) to work on Magna Charta.

 - Fork and clone the repository
 - Run `grunt test` to make sure the tests are still passing (which they should be).